cloudfoundry-attic/mega-ci/README.md

 ```

 An SSL certificate for the domain where Concourse will be accessible is required.
-If you do not provide a certificate, one will be created for you.
-The
+If you do not provide a certificate, one will be created for you, with the Common Name
+coming from the `ELBRecordSetName` parameter in the `cloud_formation/properties.json`
-key and pem file must exist at `certs/concourse.key` and `certs/concourse.pem`.
-If
+file (see below).
+The key and pem file must exist at `certs/concourse.key` and `certs/concourse.pem`.
-there is a certificate chain, it should exist at `certs/concourse_chain.pem`.
+If there is a certificate chain, it should exist at `certs/concourse_chain.pem`.
 You can generate a self signed cert if needed:

 * `openssl genrsa -out concourse.key 2048`